AtDinesh/MPU6050_STM32/README.md

-# MPU6050raw
+# MPU6050_STM32
 ===============
-program to get data from an MPU6050 using an STM32 microcontroller
+program to get raw data from an MPU6050 using an STM32 microcontroller

 ## Notes:
 ### Requirements